prabhjotdunglay/OfficeWork/readme.md

-Clone Repository and run Composer install First
+1)Clone Repository and run Composer install First 2)Copy and paste the folder in wamp www
-Then php artisan serve
+3)Then php artisan serve
+4)make sure it has env file in the folder otherwise it will show error on browser